WorklogWiz/timesheet/README.md

 ### Other stuff

- - `docs` - documentation and documentation assets
+ - `docs/` - documentation and documentation assets
- -

 ## Dependency graph

 Here is an overview of the dependencies, extracted from `Cargo.toml`